cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 {:toc}

 ## Estimation

-Between the reference dates of 2024-05-01 and 2024-10-31, the total number of hospitalized patients on a subsection of hospitals and may not be fully represenetative.
-See the [missingness section](#missingness) section below for more context.
+All data is weekly such that each reported value represents a total from Sunday to Saturday of the reference week.
+The `output_signal_name` signal mirrors the `input signal name` field for all geographic resolutions except HHS.

 ### Geographic weighting

-HHS values are computed from state-level data.
+State and nation-level values are pulled directly from the source; HHS-level values are aggregated up from the state level by summing the values of member states.

 ## Missingness

-Data for reporting dates through April 30, 2024 represent data reported during a previous mandated reporting period as specified by the HHS Secretary.
+Data for reference dates through April 30, 2024 were reported during a federally-mandated reporting period as specified by the Secretary of the Department of Health and Human Services.
-Data for reporting dates May 1, 2024 – October 31, 2024 represent voluntarily reported data in the absence of a mandate.
+Data for reference dates May 1, 2024 – October 31, 2024 were voluntarily reported in the absence of a mandate.
+As a result, during this period the total number of hospitalized patients on a subsection of hospitals and may not be fully representative.
-Data for reporting dates beginning November 1, 2024 represent data reported during a current mandated reporting period.
+Data for reference dates beginning November 1, 2024 were reported during the current mandated reporting period.

 All data and metrics capturing information on respiratory syncytial virus (RSV) were voluntarily reported until November 1, 2024.

+## Limitations

+Between reference dates 2024-05-01 and 2024-10-31, the total number of hospitalized patients on a subsection of hospitals and may not be fully representative, since reporting was voluntary.
+See the [missingness section](#missingness) for more context.

+Standard errors and sample sizes are not applicable to these metrics.

+### Differences with HHS reports

+?

 ## Lag and Backfill

-The weekly signal is primarily reported on Friday, adding data from the prior week.
+The signals are currently updated weekly, generally on Friday.
+Each report adds data for the week prior.
-For example, on Friday, 2024-04-19, the source added new data from the week ending 2024-04-13.
+For example, on Friday, 2024-04-19, the source added new data representing hospitalizations from the week ending 2024-04-13.

-## Limitations
+This results in a reporting lag of 6 days from the end of the reference week.

 ## Source and Licensing